jupyterhub/binderhub/doc/faq.rst

 How can I increase my GitHub API limit?
 ---------------------------------------

-By default GitHub only lets you make a handful of requests each hour.
-To increase this limit significantly, create an API access token that's attached to your GitHub username.
+By default GitHub only lets you make 60 requests each hour.
+To raise this limit to 5000 requests an hour, create an API access token that's attached to your GitHub username.

 1. Create a new token with default (check no boxes)